In the trucking industry, glider kit trucks are wildly popular, especially among the owner operator business owners and small fleet owners.

 - The engine is at least as recent as the 2010 model year and less than three years have passed since the engine’s original date of manufacture.

-In the U.S., if you wish to survive in this economy as a small business in trucking, glider kits may very well be the way to go.
+In the U.S., as an owner operator, if you wish to survive in this economy, glider kits may very well be the way to go.

 The Canadian E.P.A. declares that emission regulations and requirements for Class 8 trucks here are based on the year of the body of the truck.